alyssulee/SpeeDine/README.md

 - Click the "x" on the top-right corner to remove it from the Cart.
 Note that if that this deletes any additional quantities of this item.
 - Click the pencil icon on the bottom-right corner to edit the item.
 This will pull up the screen that allows you to choose the item's side and special instructions.
 - Click the "-" and "+" buttons to decrease and increase the duplicates of this item in the Cart, respectively.
 You cannot have less than 1 of the item.
+- When placing an order that contains alcohol, there will be a message that appears alerting the guest that their ID will be checked.

 ### Ordered, "/order"
 Click the Ordered button in the navigation bar to navigate to the Ordered page, after ordering your items.
 Once everyone is ready for the bill, there are two options: to ask for a single bill (if one person is paying), or to split the bill between guests.